MariamChakhvadze/mlops-homework-03/README.md

 7. **Task #6**

     Flask endpoint was created in `src/models/real_time_inference.py`.
 It serves both registered models.
 The model can choose using `model_id` parameter (1 - XGBRegressor, 2 - Linear Regression).
-This ennpoint can be tested using `src/models/fake_client.py`.
+This endpoint can be tested using `src/models/fake_client.py`.

 8. **Task #7**